NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 *	In a composition relationship, parents refer to bigger pieces that contain other pieces, and children refer to smaller pieces that are contained within other pieces.
-	Children might parents as well.
+	Children might be parents as well.
 *	In a delegatation relationship, parents refer to the higher levels that delegate jobs downward, and children refer to the lower levels that receive the jobs.